Chapter 6: Child Support and Spousal Maintenance

 • you do not need to have a child support assessment formula in place (unless the agreement makes provision for a lump sum payment);

-• you both must have independent legal advice before entering into or ending the binding agreement and you need a statement from your lawyers that legal advice has been given; and
+• you both must have independent legal advice before entering into or ending the binding agreement and you each need a statement from your lawyers that legal advice has been given; and

 • the binding agreement can only be ended by a new binding agreement registered with Child Support or a court order in very limited circumstances.
+In most cases, it will be necessary to show the court that exceptional circumstances have arisen since the agreement was made that mean a party to the agreement or the relevant child will suffer hardship if the agreement is not set aside.

 Handy Tip